Spotlight sessions and speakers

 In the coming months as we build up to an epic two days for WiSEAN 2026, we will be announcing our spotlight sessions.
-Scroll through to see our first two spotlight sessions…
+Scroll through to see and learn about our spotlight speakers and sessions.

 Presented and supported by the School of Sport, Exercise and Health Sciences‘ Celebration of 50 Years of Sport Science at Loughborough University.